cloud-on-prem/wingman/docs/ARCHITECTURE.md

     participant GoosedAPI as `goosed` Process API
     participant AIBackend as Goose AI Backend

-    Note over User, VSCodeUI: User selects code in the editor
+    Note over User, VSCodeUI: User may or may not select code in editor

     User->>VSCodeUI: Right-click -> "Ask Goose about this code" <br/> OR <br/> Press Cmd/Ctrl+Shift+G activate VSCodeUI